lokesh/pinback/README.md

 You'll need to do the following:
 1. Get a Foursquare Oauth token for your user.
 2. Save the calendar files to AWS S3.
 3. Host this app and schedule it to run daily.
-I'll walk through using Vercel.

 ### 1. Get a Foursquare Oauth token